 Volunteers are a crucial part of general operations.
 We provide regularly scheduled volunteers Monday – Friday to provide agency operational and event support, as well as provide a positive face to help decrease barriers of service.

-1 in 3 families experience diaper needs, our community Diaper Bank is available to anyone within the Ozaukee County community that is in need of diapers.
-Babies without clean diapers are exposed to more potential health risks & less likely to be accepted to daycares, leaving parents unable to attend work.
+1 in 3 families experience diaper needs and 9,500+ households in Ozaukee County are struggling to make ends meet and cannot afford basic needs.
+Our community Baby Bank is available to anyone within the Ozaukee County community in need of diapers, formula, wipes, baby supplies, etc. Babies without clean diapers are exposed to more potential health risks & less likely to be accepted to daycares, leaving parents unable to attend work.
+Our Baby bank also includes other donated baby care products – baby formula, maternity or pregnancy care items, baby wipes, etc. Thank you to our community for helping to keep our diaper bank full and products available for those in need.